JessicaGarson/NYU-Intro-to-Python-Spring-2018/Thursday March 22nd/About.md

 - Polymorphism

 ## Testing
 We're going to dive into testing from there.
 Since testing relies heavily on using classes.
 - What is testing?
 - Let's finish some tests
 - Let's write a simple program with the tests first.

+## Games due Monday
+The text based games are due Monday.
+Can't wait to see what you build.